Kerosene Creek is a natural hot spring near the city of Rotorua in New Zealand. This naturally heated stream is the perfect place for a relaxing swim.

 It can be a bit smelly

-If you’ve ever been to somewhere with volcanic activity (such as Iceland), you’ll know about *that* smell.
-Rotorua in general smells a bit like rotten eggs which is down to Sulphur being released by the volcanic activity.
+If you’ve ever been to a place with volcanic activity (such as Iceland), you’ll know about that smell.
+Rotorua, in general, smells a bit like rotten eggs, which is due to the Sulphur released by the volcanic activity.

 The warm waters of Kerosene Creek can also sometimes be a little smelly.
 Wear an old swimming costume and save your shower for afterwards.